cudeso/mispbot/README.md

 - Mastodon
   - `visibility`: the visibility status of replies
   - `textcharlimit`: the maximum length of a post, depends on your Mastodon server
+  - `username`: the full username, including the Mastodon server where your account is hosted
 - MISP
   - `to_ids`: Only consider attributes that have to_ids to True
   - `tags`: Required tags for a query